saloonphp/saloon/.github/README.md

 ```

 ## Features
-- Simple and elegant syntax.
+- Simple and elegant syntax
-- Standardises the way you interact with APIs.
+- Standardises the way you interact with APIs
-- Conforms to the PSR-7 standard.
+- Conforms to the PSR-7 standard
-- You don't have to interact with cURL/Http Facade/Guzzle.
+- You don't have to worry about Guzzle/Http Facade/cURL
-- Lets you update API requests in one place.
+- Lets you organise all your API integrations in one place
-- Easily extend with your own functionality.
+- Easily add on your own functionality with plugins
-- Framework agnostic.
+- Framework agnostic
 - Mocking requests for testing. (work in progress)

 > Note on mocking/faking: I'm currently looking for some help with mocking requests in Saloon.
 If you have any suggestions to make this better, please consider contributing to the issue on the issues page.